Artisan (group): Full-time touring (1989-2005)

+End of regular touring and reunions (2005-present)

+The group stopped touring in 2005, with two final concerts held on 20 November 2005, recorded and available on DVD.

 In 2010, Artisan came together again for a short, limited date reunion tour to venues and festivals in the UK and Canada.
 They did a further reunion tour in 2015, but only to venues and festivals in the UK.
 In 2016 they played a couple of festivals.
 Then in 2019 they played a fundraising concert for Motor Neurone Disease at a local venue, The Pie Hall in Denby Dale, West Yorkshire.
 They agreed to do a repeat performance in the Autumn of 2020, which was cancelled on account of the Covid lockdown.
-At the time of writing their next MND fundraiser is at the Pie Hall on 6 November 2021.

-As of 2021, Hilary Spencer is half of QuickSilver with Grant Baynham.
+Further MND fundraisers were held in 2021 and 2022.

+Hilary Spencer was half of QuickSilver with Grant Baynham from 2002 until Baynham's death in 2022, and also sang with Les Barker's Mrs Ackroyd Band, continuing to perform with other members of the band as MrsAckroyd after Barker's death.
 Brian runs the recording studio, Park Head Studio.
 Jacey runs Jacey Bedford Tour Management, an agency that arranges tours for folk musicians, mainly from overseas.
 Jacey also writes science fiction and fantasy.
 She is published in the US by DAW books (part of the PenguinRandomHouse group of publishers.

+The trio reunited for a single concert in the Huddersfield area in 2024, and again in 2025.